Caitlin Clark's early play in WNBA will be her tryout for a roster spot on US Olympic women's team | TSN

 SPRINGFIELD, Mass.
 (AP) — Caitlin Clark’s early play in WNBA will serve as her tryout for a spot on the U.S. Olympic women’s basketball team.

 The women's roster for the Paris Games won't be determined before June 1.
-And after being unable to attend the U.S. training camp earlier this month, Clark will have the start of her WNBA career to show the U.S. women’s basketball selection committee whether she deserves a spot on the team.
+Unable to attend the U.S. training camp this month, Clark will have the start of her WNBA career to show the U.S. women’s basketball selection committee whether she deserves a spot on the team.

 Selection committee chair Jennifer Rizzotti said she'll be watching.

-Note: This story has been corrected to show Clark is the NCAA Division I all-time scoring leader.